by Jess Leong

 Be polite and respectful to all.

 If you are riding in a group, do not ride side by side.
 This makes it hard for anyone passing by to get through or weave around.
-It also can block up the trail.
+It can also block the trail.

 Don’t Forget!